Heritage & Museum

 The Stationhouse Museum is OPEN year round

 Home of an amazing scale model depicting Okanagan Landing in 1914.

 Plan your visit today and celebrate our history .

 The Stationhouse Museum is open during scheduled summer hours, free of charge,

-When the railroad withdrew its services in 1936, the Station House passed into private hands.
+Because the railroad ended its services in 1936, the Stationhouse passed into private hands.
 In 1982 it was donated to the Okanagan Landing & District Community Association by Wes and Kay Whitehead.
-The heritage building now serves our community as a museum and repository for historical memorabilia, an amazing 21′ x 4′ scale model depicting Okanagan Landing in 1914 when sternwheelers provided the only transportation from Vernon to Penticton and photos from our past.
+The heritage building is now a museum for memorabilia and photos.

 Photos courtesy of Greater Vernon Museum and Archives

 Ships were fast, reliable and efficient way for mail, people and cargo to travel.
 As a result, sternwheelers provided the primary transportation from Vernon to Penticton.